BiYiTuan/spring-elasticsearch/README.md

 project classpath to automatically create indices, types and templates.
 * This project which is building Client beans using [Spring framework](http://projects.spring.io/spring-framework/).

-From 5.0, this project provides 2 implementations of an elasticsearch Client:
+From 5.0, this project provides 3 implementations of an elasticsearch Client:

 * The REST client
+* The High Level REST client which depends on the REST Client
 * The Transport client (deprecated)

 ## Documentation